Nyhavn 41: Bang and Rønne families

 In the new cadastre of 1806, the property was again listed as No. 21.
 It was by then owned by H. G. Rømer & T. Stolpe.

+Stie Thomsen Bang's workshop was located in a rear wing.
+Stolpe was most likely his business partner (cf. the 1834 census).
+Bang was later also joined by his nephew Thomas Rønne.
+The nephew was the son of skipper Henning Hansen Rønne and Ane Kristine Rønne (née Bang), who lived around the corner at Toldbodgade 9.

 At the time of the 1834 census, No. 21 was home to four households.
+Stie Bang (aged 73), Tomas Rønne (aged 34) and Carel Stolpe (aged 66)—three master sailmakers—occupied the second floor.
+They lived there with Rønne's wife and three-year-old son, five apprentices and two maids.
+Carl Jacobsen Leth, a skipper, resided on the first floor with his wife Neel Leth and one maid.
 Hans Nissen, a ship captain (sjobsfører), resided on the ground floor with his wife Friederickke Petersen, their four children (aged seven to 24), a maid and a lodger (a surgeon).
-Carl Jacobsen Leth, a skipper, resided on the first floor with his wife Neel Leth and one maid.
-Stie Bang (aged 73), Tomas Rønne (aged 34) and Carel Stolp (aged 66)three master sailmakersoccupied the second floor.
-They lived there with Rønne's wife and three-year-old son, five apprentices and two maids.
-Bolette Jensen, a 54-year-old widow beer seller (øltapper) resided in the basement with her 15-year-old son, a maid and a lodger.
+Bolette Jensen, a 54-year-old widow beer seller (øltapper), resided in the basement with her 15-year-old son, a maid and a lodger.

 At the time of the 1840 census, No. 21 was home to 32 people.
 Andreas Martin Brandt, a merchant, was the new tenant of the first floor apartment.
 He lived there with his wife Helene Brandt, their two children (aged 13 and 15), 22-year-old Louise Augusta Kroghmeyer (from Als) and one maid.